puklu/Chronorobotics-project/README.md

 # How to use the tool

-The tool compresses the maps directory and upload them to map_bucket.
+The tool uploads maps from `~/.ros` to map_bucket.
 The corresponding metadata for the maps for an environment is uploaded to env_bucket in the db.

 The tool can also be used to fetch maps from the db.
 Fetches the zipped map files from the db and then extracts them to `~/.ros` directory.